 This phase of a child’s education, encompassing Years 10 and 11, is referred to as ‘Key Stage 4’.
-Most subjects that children study in Years 10 and 11 lead to GCSE qualifications; however we also offer, in some subjects, IGCSE and BTEC Level 2 qualifications.
-Please see the below options booklet for further information about the differences between GCSE, IGCSE and BTEC qualifications.
+Most subjects that children study in Years 10 and 11 lead to GCSE qualifications; however we also offer, in some subjects, IGCSE qualifications.
+Please see the below options booklet for further information about the differences between GCSE and IGCSE qualifications.

 Whereas the curriculum in Years 7, 8 and 9 (Key Stage 3) aims to deliver breadth, with students taking 14-15 different subjects throughout these three years, the curriculum in Key Stage 4 begins the process of specialisation.
 Students study fewer subjects, but they study them in much greater depth than in Years 7-9.
 Most students will study for 9 GCSE qualifications throughout Key Stage 4.

 All students in Years 10 and 11 study compulsory subjects of English Language, English Literature, Mathematics and Science.
 Each of these subjects leads to a GCSE qualification, with Science counting for two GCSEs.
 There is an option for students to extend Double Award Science into Triple Award Science.
 Further details can be found in the GCSE Options booklet, by clicking on the link below.